Fahad2122/Lootery-Dapp-backend/README.md

  - #test/: Test scripts for verifying the functionality of smart contracts.

 ## Acknowledgments
-his project was built with Hardhat for Ethereum development.
+This project was built with Hardhat for Ethereum development.
 Special thanks to Chainlink for providing secure and decentralized oracles for our lottery system.

 Feel free to explore the code, contribute, and enhance the decentralized lottery experience!